Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

   MINLEN:36
 ```

-Note the line where we are pushing results:
+Note the line where we are pushing data to the `results/trimmed` folder.

-> `../results/trimmed/Input_Rep1_chr12.qualtrim20.minlen36.fq`

 ---